 With such growth, specialty retailers will, in considering the potential of Frederick County and neighboring markets, select sites to establish their brands within the region.
 Each site selection will have an effect on subsequent decisions made by other specialty retailers creating a domino effect where one market within the region gains a cumulative prominence.
-Due to its size, average household income, central location within the region, access, the continued growth of Winchester Medical Center, the establishment of federal agency operations, and intangible factors such as the County's historical, architectural, and aesthetic charm, Frederick County is well-positioned to gain such prominence.
+Driving retail growth in Frederick County is the Due to its size, average household income, central location within the region, access, the continued growth of Winchester Medical Center, the establishment of federal agency operations, and intangible factors such as the County's historical, architectural, and aesthetic charm, Frederick County is well-positioned to gain such prominence.
+In addition to these factors the overall growth and diversity of Frederick County's population, low traffic and presence of other nationally recognized retailers will help the county to attract and retain targeted retailers.
 If successfully promoted against neighboring markets, Frederick County will establish itself as the dominant market within the region.